Name Whisper — ENS Intelligence Layer MCP server

 - Protecting valuable names from expiring

-Returns exact on-chain pricing from the ETHRegistrarController with a 5% buffer (excess is refunded).
+Returns exact on-chain pricing from the ETHRegistrarController with a 5% buffer (excess is refunded) — do NOT estimate renewal prices yourself.

 - transfer_ens_name - Transfer ownership of an ENS name to another wallet address.